All other courses in the study program (90 credits) must be passed before the work on the master thesis can be started.

 External examiner and internal examiners

 After failure, a student may submit a new or a revised thesis once.
 If the student chooses to submit a revised version of the thesis, this must be submitted in the following semester.
-The resubmitted thesis will be subject to a new oral presentation and a new oral examination.

 The student must participate in the supervision as a supervisee.
 The student must continuously be able to present project status to the supervisor and demonstrate that the project can be completed according to the current project plan or, alternatively, adjust the plan accordingly to ensure a successful outcome.